evanx/redex/README.md

 Redix is a Node framework for:
 - reliable messaging through Redis queues
+- building resilient web infrastructure
 - custom messaging middleware

 Goals:
+- be inspired by functional programming (e.g. immutable state i.e. no side-effects)
+- stateless processors, otherwise explicit mutable state in Redis
 - distributable via replicas running against the same Redis server
 - scalable and reliable, especially when using Redis Cluster
-- commit to ES7 async functions i.e. await and try/catch
+- commit to ES7 async functions i.e. await promise resolution, with try/catch for error handling
 - release version 1.0 in 2016 when ES7 is standardised